Pietrosaka/GLOBAL_JAVA/README.md

 ## 📝 Licença

-Este projeto foi desenvolvido como solução acadêmica/profissional.
+Este projeto foi desenvolvido para a Global Solution.

 ---